d5-ai/delphi-api/README.md

     a.
 The first part involves listening to past events and updating local storage.This is done using BigQuery.

     b.
-The second part is an API that acesses this storage to caclulate some stats and returns over a get method.
+The second part is an API that accesses this storage to calculate some stats and returns over a get method.

     c.
 The third part is a live web3 py event listener that grabs new events and updates local storage accordingly.